 The problem is that Marsy’s Law, some say, could actually expand the government’s power against the accused, undermining the bedrock principle of the presumption of innocence.
 Some states are slowly coming to this realization.
 In 2016, South Dakota adopted Marsy’s Law and amended its Constitution.
 Now the state is trying to pass another constitutional amendment to fix the problems created by the language of Marsy’s Law.

 New Hampshire lawmakers voted down Marsy’s Law by a vote of 284 to 51, and Idaho lawmakers voted it down twice.

 To oppose Marsy’s Law is not to oppose victims’ rights, though.
-While seemingly well-meaning, amending ...
+While seemingly well-meaning, amending a constitution, ...